MisturaDev/Sample-Project/README.md

 1. Clone the repository:
    `git clone https://github.com/TurahRae/Sample-Project.git`

 2. Open the project in your code editor.
 3. Launch `index.html` in your browser to view the result.

 ---

 ## 📌 Status

-🚧 **In Progress** – Learning Git basics and improving the UI.
+🚧 **In Progress** – Practicing Git and refining the UI.

 ---

 ## 🙌 Acknowledgements

-Thanks to online tutorials, documentation and helpful communities that made this learning journey smoother.
+Thanks to online tutorials, documentation, and helpful communities that made this learning journey smoother.

 ---

 ## 🧠 Author

-**Mistura Ishola** – Aspiring Front-End Developer
+**Mistura Ishola** – Front-End Developer

----